-(0:48) Mark begins by defining Custom Affinity Audiences as more like a TV style audience.
+(0:48) Mark begins by defining Custom Affinity Audiences as more like a TV-style audience.
 They are much broader than Custom Intent Audiences.
 Custom Affinity will target a larger and wider audience group where as Custom Intent is much more specific.

 With both Custom Affinity and Custom Intent you are asking Google to target people through using a list of keywords or URL’s you yourself have chosen.

-The significant difference between the two is that with Custom Affinity you are telling Google I want to reach an audience who have searched for keywords like “these” or visiting URL’s like “these”.
-With Custom Intent Audiences you are asking Google to target people who have Specifically searched for these keywords or Specifically visited these URL’s
+The significant difference between the two is that with Custom Affinity you are telling Google I want to reach an audience who have searched for keywords like “these” or visiting URLs like “these”.
+With Custom Intent Audiences you are asking Google to target people who have Specifically searched for these keywords or Specifically visited these URLs.

-If you are familiar with remarketing or retargeting from your own business than you will be aware that you can create an entire list of audiences based on people who have previously visited your own website/websites or you can target audiences who have just visited a specific URL.
+If you are familiar with remarketing or retargeting from your own business than you will be aware that you can create an entire list of audiences based on people who have previously visited your own website or you can target audiences who have just visited a specific URL.
 Custom Intent follows a similar principle.

-With Custom Affinity you would be targeting people who have visited pages like those rather than specifically those, so much broader.
+With Custom Affinity you would be targeting an audience who have visited pages similar to those pages rather than specifically those pages, so much broader.
 With Custom Affinity you will have much less control about which web pages these people have visited.
 Google won’t inform you of this but it will work it out itself and include those people on this audience list.

 (3:35) You could argue that an In-Market Audience is Google’s own automatically created Custom Intent Audience.
 So with this, Mark compares it to someone who is looking to buy furniture.
 A user may end up within the In-Market Audience for furniture sellers if they are actively searching for furniture for sale.
 Google will automatically recognise this interest and apply them to this category.
 Bear in mind that Google will be using their search history and URL’s visited to support and better place them within the right audience group.